Modoc sucker: Food and Feeding habits

 The Modoc sucker has a diverse diet, with organic detritus, benthic invertebrates and algae as its main food sources.
 Diatoms and filamentous algae are common plant food items, while animal food items include larvae of the shaker mosquito, crustaceans, and larvae of aquatic insects, especially mayflies.
 The diet of the Modoc sucker changes as it ages.
 While the juvenile stage feeds primarily on organic detritus and algae, adults expand their diet to include the intake of chironomid larvae and other aquatic insects.
 This fish typically chooses to feed at the edges of slow-moving streams or at the bottom of ponds rich in detrital sediments and chironomid larvae.
-It is important to note that the dietary habits of the Modoc sucker are similar to those of the Sacramento sucker in Ash Creek as well as most species of the genus Catostomus.
+The dietary habits of the Modoc sucker are similar to those of the Sacramento sucker in Ash Creek as well as most species of the genus Catostomus.

 Hybridization

 Hybridization between Modoc sucker and Sacramento sucker occurs mainly in intermediate habitats where the two species co-occur.
 However, the main reason for their hybridization is unknown.
 This hybridization was originally thought to occur naturally due to the close affinity of the two species.